tops4u/Ram-Tester/contributing.md

 - Mention this is a GPL Project
 - Link to the Source (this Repo)
 - Mention the original creator
 - Include the license files (GPLv3 for this project and the original licenses for used third-party components) and provide them to customers.
+Alternatively you may provide it to the Customers on delivery.